Ivo-Balbaert/The_Way_to_Jai/book/6B_Times_and_dates.md

 */
 ```
 `get_system_time` used in line (4) gives you the time as a struct, from which you can extract every time item such as day or hour.
-`get_time` discussed in the next section gives you a number of seconds.
+`get_time`  returns the time in seconds since the call to init_time().
+We use it in the next section to measure performance of a piece of code .

 The rest of the examples uses Apollo Time.
 The `to_calendar` proc gives you a struct from which you can extract all useful datetime info.
 If you just need the current datetime as a string, use to_calendar on this struct as in (2B).